atrakh/cypress-ct-snapshots/README.md

 - `cypress/support/commands.ts`
 - `src/App.spec.tsx`

-Running `App.spec.tsx` (`npm run cypress`) results in an infinite cycle of the test reloading after passing:
+Running `App.spec.tsx` (`npm run cypress`) results in an infinite cycle of the test reloading after passing.
+This issue is gone if you comment out the registration of `@cypress/snapshot` (line 2 of `cypress/support/command.ts`)

 ![](reloading.gif?raw=true "GIF")